Inflect logo

 Natural Disaster Risk

 France maintains an overall Low risk profile with a score of 2.7 out of 10 as of September 2025.
-While the country is geologically stable, specific regional factors require attention during site selection.
+While the country is geologically stable, specific regional factors require attention during site selection to ensure maximum uptime.

-• Coastal Flood (7.4/10): A significant factor for maritime hubs like Marseille; marked as a regional risk for coastal infrastructure.
+• Coastal Flood (7.4/10): A regional risk factor for maritime hubs like Marseille.

-• Earthquake (2.8/10): Seismicity is generally low, though modern facilities are built to standard European seismic codes.
+• Earthquake (2.8/10): National seismicity is low, and modern facilities are built to standard European seismic codes.

 • Tsunami (2.5/10): Risk is notably low, though relevant for specific Mediterranean coastal sites.